SoniyaKothari/SoniyaKothari/README.md

 ## About Me

-I'm Soniya Kothari, a final-year Cloud Computing student specializing in DevOps engineering and I'm fascinated by how a single line of code can impact millions when deployed the right way.
+I'm Soniya Kothari, a final-year Cloud Computing student specializing in DevOps engineering, I'm fascinated by how a single line of code can impact millions when deployed the right way.
 That curiosity has led me to explore DevOps-where automation, reliability, and collaboration come together.

 I'm learning the ropes of AWS, Docker, Kubernetes, and Terraform, while practicing with personal projects that mimic real-world systems.
 For me, DevOps isn't just about mastering tools-it's about building habits of problem-solving, automation, and continuous improvement.